The activity in your brain determines everything you feel and do.

 While most people have normal brain function, they still have brain imbalances or chronic emotions that affect their day to day life.
 This is where neurofeedback can help.

 Neurofeedback is a way to train brain activity; it is biofeedback for the brain.
-To understand neurofeedback, first we need understand a little about brainwaves.
+To understand neurofeedback, first we need to understand a little about brainwaves.

 Brainwaves are the electrical impulses produced as your brain cells communicate with one another.
 Brainwaves tell us a great deal about how you feel and function; your thought habits, stress levels, underlying mood and overall brain function.